ElphysAlvarez01/Project1/README.md

 ## The Group 6 Approach
 Our approach to answer our main question "Why is birth rate decreasing?" consisted of individually looking for different variables we thought could affect birth rate and independently running analysis on birth rate and our chosen variables.
 Instead of everyone working on two to three main variables, we instead all used birth rate and each had one to two variables we used for analysis.
 In this way, each of us had mini projects we added to this main project to form a cohesive narrative to answer our principle question.
 From our main question, we each had subquestions related to birth rate.
 The group member name and subquestion is as follows:
-- Elphys: What is the relationship between births and U.S Income & Home Affordability & Consumer Sentiment??
+- Elphys: What is the relationship between births and U.S Income & Home Affordability & Consumer Sentiment?
 - Eric: Whats the relationship between birth rates and alcohol consumption/isolation?
 - Priscilla: What is the relationship between births and women pursuing higher education & the mean age women give birth?
 - Michael: Whats the relationship between birth rates and marriages/Family Benefit Spending of GDP?